30 Ways To Compliment Your Coworkers

 “You keep a positive attitude in challenging situations.”

-When they are being a good teammate
+Compliments for being a good teammate

 With so many different personalities and opinions in the workplace, it’s important to recognize an individual’s insight and contributions.
 Show appreciation when a coworker supports the team with their actions or contributions.